Libraries

 Important

 Libraries can be installed from DBFS when using Databricks Runtime 14.3 LTS and below.
 However, any workspace user can modify library files stored in DBFS.
-To improve the security of libraries in a Databricks workspace, storing library files in the DBFS root is deprecated and disabled by default in Databricks Runtime 15.0 and above.
+To improve the security of libraries in a Databricks workspace, storing library files in the DBFS root is deprecated and disabled by default in Databricks Runtime 15.1 and above.
 See Storing libraries in DBFS root is deprecated and disabled by default.

-Instead, Databricks recommends uploading libraries to workspace files or Unity Catalog volumes, or using library package repositories.
+Instead, Databricks recommends uploading all libraries, including Python libraries, JAR files, and Spark connectors, to workspace files or Unity Catalog volumes, or using library package repositories.
 If your workload does not support these patterns, you can also use libraries stored in cloud object storage.

 For complete library support information, see Python library support, Java and Scala library support, and R library support.